Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Finite Difference formulation of a scheme

-Observe that $\schememoments_{\indiceconserved} + \vectorequilibrium_{\indiceconserved} \otimes \canonicalbasisvector_{\indiceconserved} = \schememoments_{\indiceconserved}|_{\relaxparletter_{\indiceconserved} = 0}$, thus the left hand side of \Cref{eq:SchemeIndependence2} does not not depend on $\relaxparletter_{\indiceconserved}$.
-The right hand side of \Cref{eq:SchemeIndependence2} is independent of $\relaxparletter_{\indiceconserved}$ because $\schememomentsother_{\indiceconserved}$ does not depend on it and since the $\indiceconserved$-th row of $ \adjugate (\timeshiftoperator \matricial{\identity} - \schememoments_{\indiceconserved})$ -- the transpose of the cofactor matrix of $\timeshiftoperator \matricial{\identity} - \schememoments_{\indiceconserved}$ -- cannot depend on $\relaxparletter_{\indiceconserved}$, because only the $\indiceconserved$-th column of $\timeshiftoperator \matricial{\identity} - \schememoments_{\indiceconserved}$ depends on $\relaxparletter_{\indiceconserved}$.
+Observe that $\schememoments_{\indiceconserved} + \vectorequilibrium_{\indiceconserved} \otimes \canonicalbasisvector_{\indiceconserved} = \schememoments_{\indiceconserved}|_{\relaxparletter_{\indiceconserved} = 0}$, thus the left hand side of \eqref{eq:SchemeIndependence2} does not not depend on $\relaxparletter_{\indiceconserved}$.
+The right hand side of \eqref{eq:SchemeIndependence2} is independent of $\relaxparletter_{\indiceconserved}$ because $\schememomentsother_{\indiceconserved}$ does not depend on it and since the $\indiceconserved$-th row of $ \adjugate (\timeshiftoperator \matricial{\identity} - \schememoments_{\indiceconserved})$ -- the transpose of the cofactor matrix of $\timeshiftoperator \matricial{\identity} - \schememoments_{\indiceconserved}$ -- cannot depend on $\relaxparletter_{\indiceconserved}$, because only the $\indiceconserved$-th column of $\timeshiftoperator \matricial{\identity} - \schememoments_{\indiceconserved}$ depends on $\relaxparletter_{\indiceconserved}$.
 This concludes the proof. \end{proof}

-We have thus shown that the \fd schemes from \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis do not depend on the choice of relaxation parameters for the conserved moments and so that we are allowed to take them equal to zero or any other value of specific convenience without loss of generality.
+We have thus shown that the \fd schemes from \Cref{prop:ReductionFiniteDifferenceNGeq1Old} bis are the same regardless of the choice of relaxation parameters for the conserved moments and so that we are allowed to take them equal to zero or any other value of specific convenience without loss of generality.
 In particular, the choice of taking $\relaxparletter_{\indicemoments} = 0$ for $\indicemoments \in \integerinterval{1}{\consmomentsnumber}$ offers interesting simplifications in the computations to come in \Cref{sec:DetailedProofs}, in a way that shall be clearer by looking at the details.
 Moreover, this choice has the advantage of showing which moments are conserved at a glance.